jeffreyevans/rfUtilities/README.md

 Random Forests Model Selection, inference, fit and performance evaluation

+rfUtilities 2.1.5 (GitHub development release)

+Release of of "rfUtilities" 2.1-4 includes bug fixes and function enhancement

-New release of of "rfUtilities" 2.1-3 includes new functions for combining random forests ensembles, bivariate partial dependence plots and unsupervised classification using random forests.
+Release of of "rfUtilities" 2.1-3 includes new functions for combining random forests ensembles, bivariate partial dependence plots and unsupervised classification using random forests.

-New release of of "rfUtilities" 2.1-2 includes new functions for calculating Log Loss performance evaluation a function implementing an Isotonic regression for calibration of the estimated posterior probabilities of a model.
+Release of of "rfUtilities" 2.1-2 includes new functions for calculating Log Loss performance evaluation a function implementing an Isotonic regression for calibration of the estimated posterior probabilities of a model.
 There is also a new function for deriving parameter effect size based on partial dependency (Cafri & Bailey, 2016).
 The statistics Mean Absolute Error (mae) and Mean Bias Error (mbe) were added to the rf.crossValidation function.

 Available functions in rfUtilities are: